 Scuba diving in Amos Rock

-Amos Rock is a dive site on the north of Tubbataha Reef, which starts with a smooth slope that later transforms into a wall dropping very deep down.
+Amos Rock is a dive site on the north part of the reef, which starts with a smooth slope that later transforms into a wall dropping very deep down.
 The wall is covered densely with corals, gorgonians and purple fans.
 The current can become quite strong and unpredictable around here.
 This dive site is popular for its sea life diversity which ranges from large fish to small ocean creatures.
+Amos Rock is often included to Tubbataha Reef liveaboard trips

 When to go